 Food and Wine Pairing

 Creation staff are gracious and the ambience of the beautifully designed restaurant / tasting room is laid-back.
 The winery features local artists, including sculptures and paintings displayed inside and on the grounds.
 The hills are home to leopards, and there are some beautiful leopard sculptings in the garden.
-You can rent a picturesque holiday cottage in the middle of the vineyards, but there is no electricity, so occupants rely on candles, moonlight, and a fireplace.
+You can rent a picturesque holiday cottage in the middle of the vineyards, but there is no electricity, so occupants rely on sunshine, candles, moonlight, and a fireplace.

 Staff describe the winery’s processes in a non-intimidating way.
 They explain the “appellation” of a vineyard and other details of winemaking in easy, understandable terms.
 The visit was a lesson in the pairing of Creation’s famous wines with the delicious food they prepared to compliment it.